Updated: 14.01.26

-Although the UCAS Equal Consideration deadline has passed, it’s not actually too late to send in your application.
+Although the UCAS Equal Consideration deadline has passed, it’s not actually too late to send in an application.

-The equal consideration deadline means course providers must consider all applications received by the end of January fairly, or in other words not just filling up their courses on a first-come, first served basis.
+The equal consideration deadline means course providers must consider all applications received by the end of January fairly (in other words not just filling up their courses on a first-come, first served basis), but it doesn't stop you applying altogether.

-Luckily, universities can and do accept applications after this deadline, but the earlier you apply the better!
+Luckily, universities can and do accept applications after this deadline, but the earlier you apply the better your chances of getting an offer will be.

 If you haven’t finished your UCAS application (or even started one!) then now’s the time to do so.